-From art museums and theatres to iconic locales with both historical relevance and modern-day flair, there's more than we could ever mention here!
-Let this snippet of top things to do in Saginaw, Michigan act as your starting point:
+From museums and theatres to iconic locales with both historical relevance and modern-day flair, there's more than we could ever mention here!
+Let these top things to do in Saginaw, Michigan act as your starting point:

-Not only will booking a custom boat tour with Johnny Panther Quests Adventure Trips bring you through one of the richest wildlife habitats in all of Pure Michigan — the Shiawassee National Wildlife Refuge — but your excursion will also include unforgettable, scenic views that'll leave you daydreaming about how relaxed you felt on this Michigan ecotour outing.
+Ride into Beauty: Not only will booking a custom boat tour with Johnny Panther Quests Adventure Trips bring you through one of the richest wildlife habitats in all of Pure Michigan — the Shiawassee National Wildlife Refuge — but your excursion will also include unforgettable, scenic views that'll leave you daydreaming about how relaxed you felt on this Michigan ecotour outing!

-Sample Asian-fusion dishes (and arguably the best spring rolls around) at Pasong's Café, enjoy award-winning steak and global wine offerings at Jake's Old City Grill, experience upscale-yet-urban fine dining at Artisan Urban Bistro in Old Town Saginaw, or peruse the Downtown Saginaw Farmers Market at the brand new SVRC Marketplace for peak-of-freshness local flavors and one-of-a-kind marketplace finds.
+Please Your Palate: Sample Asian-fusion dishes (and arguably the best spring rolls around) at Pasong's Café, enjoy award-winning steak and global wine offerings at Jake's Old City Grill, experience upscale-yet-urban fine dining at Artisan Urban Bistro in Old Town Saginaw, or peruse the Downtown Saginaw Farmers Market at SVRC Marketplace for peak-of-freshness local flavors and one-of-a-kind marketplace finds.

 Whether you grab a Coney dog and root beer at Saginaw's infamous 1950s-style drive-in car hop, Old Town Drive In, or picnic at Saginaw's own Ojibway Island, enjoy every bit of your Great Lakes Bay getaway in Saginaw, Michigan!